laszlo-r/sublime-webloader/README.md

 -----

 - done: the plugin now only tries to connect when actual editing happens, and with a low timeout (0.05s, still can trigger the slow plugins warning)
+  - could put these blocking connections under sublime.set_timeout(callback, millisecs) -- which is blocking, sadly
 - test server with multiple sites and files: plugin -> server -> client process works find, but:
   - should insert style elements under their respective link/style tags (overriding order counts with multiple files)
 - settings (server host, port, urls; different update methods, like updating full blocks, with a reasonable delay)